gabrielrinaldi/GRGridView/README.md

 ## Cocoa Pods

 Please don’t add this to CocoaPods, it does not have a release version yet.
-If you want to use
+If you still want to use add `pod 'GRGridView', :git => 'https://github.com/gabrielrinaldi/GRGridView.git'` to your Podfile.

 ## LICENSE